 Dosage Sizes

 Carodyl should be administered orally to your dog along with meals.
 Two equally divided doses of 2-4mg per kilogram of body weight (2.2lb) each day are advised.
 After a week, the dosage may be decreased to once daily based on your dog’s response and the advice of your veterinarian.
 Within a few days, improvement ought to be evident.
-It would be best if you continued giving Carodyl to your dog for as long as your veterinarian advised, which might be a very long time.
-Carodyl will alleviate your dog’s osteoarthritis symptoms, but it won’t reverse the condition.
+It would be best if you continued giving medicine to your dog for as long as your veterinarian advised, which might be a very long time.
+Carodyl will alleviate your dog’s osteoarthritis symptoms but won’t reverse the condition.

 To control postoperative pain, administer approximately 2 hours before the procedure.
-Carodyl chewable tablets are scored, and dosage should be calculated in half-tablet increments.
+The chewable tablets are scored, and dosage should be calculated in half-tablet increments.
 Tablets can be halved by placing the tablet on a hard surface and pressing down on both sides of the score.
 Care should be taken to ensure that the dog consumes the complete dose.

 To correctly calculate the dosage, you need to contact a veterinarian.

-Carodyl should be given at around the same time each day.
+It should be given at around the same time each day.

 Withdrawal Times

 When you give the medication to your dog, he absorbs about 90% of it.
 After using any oral dose, ranging from 1 up to 35 mg/kilo of weight, the average withdrawal period varies within 4-8 hours.
-For example, after giving a single 100mg tablet at once, its half-time elimination would take close to half a day (12 hours).
+For example, after giving a single 100mg tablet at once, its half-time elimination would take nearly half a day (12 hours).

 Important Safety Information for Dog Owners